 Great West Coast festival-star guitarist Al Torre plays on Eagle Feather, Raven and Open Road.
-Max Ribner, horn man for Nakho and Medicine for the People, plays in the horn section on Baby Loves Love.
+Max Ribner, horn man for Nahko and Medicine for the People, established the horn section on Baby Loves Love.

 This is Diane’s wise womyn album.
 She’s making it at the ripe age of nifty fifty and including a couple of songs 15 years or so in the repertoire.